The Gunny Sack

 pink, yellow and red candies arranged on kabob sticks.

 One of my friends got a cute candy stick as part of a birthday gift, and it inspired me to make a Valentine’s Day version.
-Let your kids help make these sweet treats.
+You can make these sweet treats for any occasion!

 In This Post: Everything You Need To Make Candy Sticks